noccu/umamusu-translate/tl-progress.md

 This document gives an overview of translation progress.
+Note: [deepl](https://www.deepl.com/) is machine translation.
+These have limited and mostly arbitrary manual edits stemming from fixing common issues.
+Quality varies based on content (speech patterns, topics, etc).

 ### Legend
 term | meaning